wp-plugins/ik-facebook/readme.txt

 1. This is the Settings page.

 == Changelog ==

+= 1.3 =
+* Feature: Introduces support for IK Facebook Pro, a premium enhancement plugin that provides additional useful features.
+* Updates plugin to be compatible with WordPress 3.5.1.

 = 1.2.1 =
 * Fix: Fix issue that was causing Profile Photo to not load for some Facebook Profiles.